We have taken into account the Law Commission reports published in September 2019 and confirmed by the government in March 2020.

 At the moment the client accepts the agreement, we:

-- Building a Certificate of Acceptance, visualising for the client and Adviser the fingerprint information we hold within the system, confirming who signed it, when and where.
+Generate a Certificate of Acceptance in a PDF, that visualizes for the client and Adviser, the fingerprint information we hold within the system, confirming when and where it was sent, opened and signed.